Parent and Family Engagement Policy

 Woodrow Wilson Middle School will take the following actions to involve parents in an organized, ongoing, and timely manner in the planning, review, and improvement of Title I programs, including opportunities for regular meetings, if requested by parents, to formulate suggestions and to participate, as appropriate, in decisions relating to the education of their child and respond to any such suggestions as soon as practicably possible.

-· In order to involve parents/guardians, Wilson always invites parents to be our partners.
-During our Title 1 meeting, parents are given the opportunity to make suggestions, share ideas and voice concerns.
+In order to involve parents/guardians, Wilson always invites parents to be our partners.
+During our Title I meeting, parents are given the opportunity to make suggestions, share ideas and voice concerns.
 Home & School officers meet to determine the calendar of meetings.
 To inform parents, we use the electronic board located on the lawn as well as School Messenger and our school’s website.
+Additionally, The School-Parent Compact and Parent and Family Engagement Policy have been jointly-developed with parents during our Spring Title I meeting held on April 20th, 2021 for review of the 2021-2022 documents.
+In the spring of 2022, a meeting will occur for the next school year.

 Section B: ANNUAL TITLE I MEETING